 Data Classification Examples

 One of the most challenging steps in classifying data is understanding the risks.
-Compliance standards oversee most private sensitive data, but organizations adhere to the compliance regulations applicable to the different data stored in files and databases.
+While compliance standards oversee most private sensitive data, organizations must adhere to compliance regulations applicable to different data stored in files and databases.
 Data classification helps secure data and ensure compliance.
 It’s essential for following GDPR requirements.
 (Organizations must index EU consumer data so it can be deleted on request, for instance.)

 Here are some examples of data sensitivity that could be categorized as high, medium, and low.

-- High sensitivity: Suppose that your company collects credit card numbers as a payment method from customers buying products.
-This data should have strict authorization controls, auditing to detect access requests, and encryption applied data is stored and transmitted.
+- High sensitivity: Suppose your company collects credit card numbers as a payment method from customers buying products.
+This data should have strict authorization controls, auditing to detect access requests, and encryption applied to stored and transmitted data.
 A data breach would likely cause harm to both the customer and the organization, so it should be classified as highly sensitive with strict cybersecurity controls.